vnorekyan/codaween/README.md

 ## Unsolved Problems

 The voting functionality doesn't always work: when the Vote for Costume button is pressed, a GET request is submitted to retrieve the number of votes for a costume and a PUT request is submitted to update this number - it seems that the PUT request isn't always going through, which is probably a problem with Heroku.
+It does work occasionally, which is how some of the votes on the leaderboard have been incremented.

+It seems that the Leaderboard on the home page doesn't show up on some computers - if you can't see it on yours, please slack Viktoria for a demo.

 ## Folders